-Organizations, departments, and Registered Student Groups must obtain permits from the appropriate University department prior to the event, following the attached procedures:
+University Departments, Registered Student Groups, and Outside organizations must obtain permits from the appropriate University department prior to the event, following the attached procedures.

-- Outside organizations: Procedure: Use and Lease of University Real Estate by Non-University Entities, and its associated policy, Use and Lease of Real Estate.
+- Outside organizations: Administrative Procedure: Use and Lease of University Real Estate by Non-University Entities, and its associated Administrative Policy, Use and Lease of Real Estate.

-Housing and Residential Life, Student Unions and Activities, Recreational Sports, Parking and Transportation Services, and Intercollegiate Athletics manage the outdoor space connected with their departments.
+Housing and Residential Life, Recreational Sports, Parking and Transportation Services, and Intercollegiate Athletics manage the outdoor space connected with their departments.
 Organizations or persons seeking use of outdoor space managed by those departments must contact those departments directly.

 This policy applies only to the Twin Cities campus.